Research Team

 Olivia L. Sirpilla

-Olivia also acts as the student course director for the Regenerative T Cell Immunotherapy and Cellular Engineering course offered to Mayo Clinic graduate students, staff and clinical fellows each year.
+Olivia also is the student course director for the Regenerative T Cell Immunotherapy and Cellular Engineering course offered to Mayo Clinic graduate students, staff and clinical fellows each year.

 Awards